The ultimate guide to becoming a digital nomad in 2025

 Barbados

 This island in the eastern Caribbean has a trendsetting visa program, the 12-month Barbados Welcome Stamp, which allows remote workers and their dependents to stay in the country and work for a year.
 The locals are friendly, and the island promotes a safe and secure environment for residents and visitors alike.
-The US State Department has rated Barbados at Level 1 on a scale of one to four, with one being the safest.
+The US State Department has rated Barbados at level one on a scale of one to four, with one being the safest.

 When it comes to the cost of living, Barbados is considered to be on the higher side for the Caribbean region but is still affordable.
 According to Numbeo, rents in Bridgetown, the capital city, are 79.8% lower than in New York City, with a one-bedroom apartment in the city center costing about $530 per month and outside the city center averaging $460.